A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In either case, any APTC provided during the plan year will need to be reconciled on your tax returns.
 And if there are two separate tax returns (one for your daughter, and one for the rest of the family), the premium tax credit can be allocated however you like across those two returns.
 In the instructions for Form 8962, the IRS explains how this can be done in the “allocation situation” scenarios that start on page 16.
 Specifically, the example that starts near the bottom of page 17 of those instructions illustrates how premium subsidies are allocated when a young adult who is not a tax dependent is included on a family’s marketplace plan.

 Keep in mind that while you’re allowed to include your daughter on your plan until she turns 26, this may not be the best course of action if she doesn’t live near you, as the provider network on your family plan may not include providers in her area.
+And if she were to take a job where she is offered employer-sponsored health insurance, she would no longer qualify for any premium tax credits assuming the employer’s coverage offer is considered affordable and provides minimum value.

-Although nothing has changed about the specific rules we’ve addressed here, it’s important to understand that the American Rescue Plan and Inflation Reduction Act have enhanced premium tax credits for from 2021 through 2025, making them larger and more widely available.
+Although nothing has changed about the specific rules we’ve addressed here, it’s important to understand that the American Rescue Plan and Inflation Reduction Act have enhanced premium tax credits from 2021 through 2025, making them larger and more widely available.
 The “subsidy cliff” has been eliminated for those years, meaning that subsidy eligibility phases out slowly as income increases, rather than ending abruptly at 400% of the poverty level.
 All of these changes might make coverage more affordable for you and your family.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.